Overview

 imposed investment restrictions and other guidelines in the management of its investment advisory

-investment advisory accounts managed under the same fixed income strategy.
+accounts managed under the same fixed income investment strategy.

-For BHAM, the investment objective and set of investment policies and guidelines are detailed in the
+For BHAM, the investment objectives, investment policies, and guidelines are detailed in the Fund’s

-Fund’s Offering Memorandum (“OM”), including the accompanying Subscription Application and
+Offering Memorandum (“OM”), including related Subscription Application and Agreement.
+Investors

-For the Mutual Funds, the investment objective and set of investment policies and guidelines are
+For the Mutual Funds, the investment objectives, investment policies, and guidelines are detailed in

-detailed in the Transamerica Funds Prospectus, as defined by TAM.
-Investors may not impose any
+the Transamerica Funds Prospectus, as defined by TAM.
+Investors in the Mutual Funds may not

 D. INVESTMENT ADVISORY SERVICES TO WRAP FEE PROGRAMS

-As a subadvisor, Belle Haven offers discretionary investment advisory services to clients enrolled in
+As a subadvisor, Belle Haven provides discretionary investment advisory services to client accounts

-Belle Haven manages wrap fee accounts in the same manner as its non-wrap investment advisory
+Belle Haven manages wrap fee investment advisory accounts in a manner consistent with its

 8